amyandpotatoes/aus-crypto-tax-calc/README.md

 - any binance ethereum staking (trading ETH for BETH) and income - note this one seems very hard to export, you might need to copy-paste
 - any locked staking income
 - any other income

+4. If you have any CoinSpot or BTCMarket

 ### How to run